adam-fakhrie/TextClassification-RF/README.md

 # TextClassification-RF

 ## Annotation
-This repository only contain pre-processing and processing file
+This repository only contains pre-processing and processing files which build with python using jupyter notebook